 - Ensure the content on your HTTP site and your HTTPS site are the same.

-The new ranking signal will continue to develop in strength and popularity as increased internet security is a growing concern.
-Give your website visitors peace of mind while benefiting from a small ranking boost by making the switch to HTTPS.
+This seasoned ranking signal will continue to develop in strength and popularity as increased internet security is a growing concern.
+Give your website visitors peace of mind while benefiting from a small ranking boost by making the switch from HTTP to HTTPS.